Welcome home, knights!

 Before You Arrive

-All new residents must register via the housing portal for a move-in appointment.
+All residents must register via the housing portal for a move-in appointment.
+Move-in Appointments indicate a 15-minute window that you arrive for check-in.
+You do not have to move-in within that 15 minutes.

-- Log in to the Housing Portal (myUCF > Housing > Housing Portal)
+- Log in to the Housing Portal (myUCF > Tools > Housing > Housing Portal)

-- Search for available dates and times on Sunday, January 5th and reserve your appointment!
+- Search for available dates and times for move-in weekend and reserve your appointment time

 For Move-in Day